How to Create a Forum in WordPress Using Posts Table Pro (2 Methods)

 If you use WordPress to build your website, one of the things you’ll benefit from is its inherent flexibility.
 In other words, you can use WordPress to do a lot of things that aren’t apparent at first glance.
 This includes the ability to create a forum for your website.

 Since WordPress isn’t set up to handle forum functionality by default, you’ll need an additional tool or two.
-For instance, you can use the Posts Table Pro plugin to organize and display all your forum threads or topics in a neat table layout.
+For instance, you can use the Posts Table Pro plugin to organize and display all your forum threads, topics or replies in a neat table layout.
 There are two methods for accomplishing this, using basic WordPress features or a dedicated WordPress forum plugin like bbPress.

 In this guide, we’ll walk you through both ways to create a forum with Posts Table Pro.
 Before that, let’s talk about why you might need to create a forum in the first place!